bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 What do you think?
 I think we should.
 I really think we should, because otherwise, if we don't, then anyone can exploit it.
-It's all about waiting until someone coming around and saying, oh, I've built this data transmitting protocol built on top of Lightning that it's using failed HCLCs to send data from H2B in a peer-to-peer way, peer-to-peer encrypted way.
+It's all about waiting until someone coming around and saying, oh, I've built this data transmitting protocol built on top of Lightning that it's using failed HCLCs to send data from A to B in a peer-to-peer way, peer-to-peer encrypted way.
 No one is using it?
 Well, some of them are using it,